Arizona Sports Betting Rules Ready For Public Review

 Arizona sports betting and daily fantasy sports rules are ready for public review, allowing stakeholders to submit comments for six days until June 21.
-The Arizona Department of Gaming (ADG) posted rules Tuesday, a day later than planned.
+The Arizona Department of Gaming (ADG) posted the rules Tuesday, a day later than planned.

 The 13-page rules draft misses some key elements, including the license fee to operate sports betting in the Grand Canyon State.